Camming and Gearing Functions

 • Absolute Output mode causes the controller to automatically generate MoveRapid() motion that moves the follower axis to the correct position before the camming motion starts.
 This position is generated from the cam table.

 • Velocity Output mode causes the controller to use the positions specified for the follower axis as velocities.
-These positions are specified in the CammingLoadTableFromArray() function.
+These positions are specified in the CammingLoadTableFromArray() function and are always specified in units/millisecond.

 The MaxSpeedClamp Parameter does not limit the velocity of follower axes during camming motion.